rest-feeds/rest-feeds/README.md

 The `next` Link must return subsequent items.

 The feed endpoint _must_ implement [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling).
-If the server has no newer items, the server holds the request open until a new item arrive and then immediatelly send the response.
+If the server has no newer items, the server holds the request open until new items arrive and then immediately sends the response.

-The server _should_ send an empty response, if no new item arrived after N seconds (5 seconds recommended).
+The server _should_ send an empty response if no new item arrived after N seconds (5 seconds recommended).

 ## Client Behaviour

-The initial stored link is the feed endpoint URL without query parameters.
+The initially stored link is the feed endpoint URL without query parameters.

 Pseudocode: